 The Agile coach plays an important role in an Agile organization.
-After all, it is his responsibility to ensure that Agile principles are implemented in the enterprise.
-Besides, he becomes the mentor and coach for the Agile teams helping them work in a more synced and collaborated manner.
-The objective of an Agile coach is to enable Agile teams to be more productive, and come up with efficient solutions, be it products or services.
+After all, he is responsible for ensuring that Agile principles are implemented in the enterprise.
+Besides, he became the mentor and coach for the Agile teams, helping them work more synced and collaborated.
+The objective of an Agile coach is to enable Agile teams to be more productive and come up with efficient solutions, be they products or services.

-As an Agile coach, your role is to face the challenges of business in a smarter manner.
-The Agile coach is also responsible for matching the organizational goals with that of individual goals, empowering team members to go on with the use of Agile methods for the future.
-Let us see how to become a certified Agile coach.
+As an Agile coach, your role is to smartly face business challenges.
+The Agile coach is also responsible for matching organizational goals with individual goals and empowering team members to continue using Agile methods in the future.
+Let's see how to become a certified Agile coach.

 The Agile coach is offered by the Agile Coaching Institute at three separate levels: –

 Did you know that in 2019, a top online job portal showed that the profile of the Agile Coach was one of the top 25 in-demand jobs in the US.
-Last year, the Agile Coach had one of the highest paid salaries in the industrial domain – about $161K annual salary on an average.
+Last year, the Agile Coach had one of the highest-paid salaries in the industrial domain – about $161K annual salary on average.
 (Reference: indeed.com/lead/best-jobs-2019)

 Details of how to become an Agile trainer